akaralar/swift-evolution/proposals/0253-callable.md

 We feel this approach is not ideal because a marker type attribute is not particularly meaningful.
 The call-syntax delegate methods of a type are what make values of that type callable - a type attribute means nothing by itself.
-There's also an unfortunate edge case that must be explicitly handled: if a `@staticCallable` type defines no call-syntax delegate methods, an error must be produced.
+There's also an unforunate edge case that must be explicitly handled: if a `@staticCallable` type defines no call-syntax delegate methods, an error must be produced.